-Apart from a great chance to learn about the city’s history and get the first-hand experience of the rich cultural heritage of Greece, strolling through these sites will give you a pretty good idea of what the city center looks like.
+Apart from a great chance to learn about the city’s history and get a first-hand experience of the rich cultural heritage of Greece, strolling through these sites will give you a pretty good idea of what the city center looks like.

 As is the case with the museums, you’ll find fewer people touring the sites and monuments of Athens in October.

-Your starting point should of course be the hill of Acropolis and the Parthenon, the most iconic landmark in the city.
+Your starting point should of course be the hill of the Acropolis and the Parthenon, the most iconic landmark in the city.

 Next, head over to any of the impressive outdoor archaeological sites of Athens like:

 - the Ancient Agora of Athens